 Tis the season to make a pie so delicious you may or may not consume 2 pieces in twelve hours just to be sure it was that good.

 It was, promise.

 Ok so this pie.
 Vague origin story.
 I actually didn't know what a chocolate chess pie WAS, but this local grocery/bakery that we frequent makes them around the holidays and they always looked really enticing in pretty bakery boxes.
 Then I ended up with a few extra pie crusts after Thanksgiving (my apple pies didn't require a top crust because I didn't have as many apples as I thought, long story), and I knew I needed a new Christmas pie.
 Enter: Chocolate Chess.

-The first step was to determine what that actually was, which is an important step in learning to cook something.
-Ha.
-I learned that this is a flourless pie (the filling, not the pie crust), super chocolate-y, almost pudding-like on the inside, with a sugar crust on the outside that forms naturally during the baking process.
+Chess Pie is a flourless chocolate pie (the filling, not the pie crust), super chocolate-y, almost pudding-like on the inside, with a sugar crust on the outside that forms naturally during the baking process.

-Besides pie crust, you need sugar, cocoa powder, evaporated milk (not sweetened condensed milk, bit difference), vanilla, eggs, and melted butter.
-Super simple.
+Besides pie crust, you need sugar, cocoa powder, evaporated milk (not sweetened condensed milk, big difference), vanilla, eggs, and melted butter.

 Pour the filling into prepared pie crust - heck, buy the frozen kind already in a pie dish!

 Bake pie, done.